Everyone knows that the one main rule in soccer is that you can’t use your hands. That rule applies to everyone on the field except for the goalie.

-A goalie can always use their hands in their own penalty box unless it impedes the opposition and causes a foul or for a backpass.
-Outside of the penalty box, the goalie can only use their hands for a throw-in.
+A goalie can always use their hands in their penalty box unless it impedes the opposition and causes a foul or a backpass.
+Outside the penalty box, the goalie can only use their hands for a throw-in.

 Being able to react quickly and make the right decision is vital for all goalies.